Ronnie-Reagan/BoomBox/README.md

 👉 [**Download the latest release here**](https://github.com/Ronnie-Reagan/BoomBox/releases/tag/BoomBox)

-Just download the standalone exe: `BoomBox.exe`.
+Just download the standalone exe: `Dons.BoomBox.exe`.
+No additional files needed, only if running from source code.
 ---

 ## 🧠 Notes for Users